Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 Go live in minutes with a true self-serve platform

-With eesel AI, you don't have to wait around for a demo.
+With eesel AI, you don't have to wait for a demo.
 You can sign up, connect your helpdesk like Zendesk or Freshdesk in one click, and start setting up your AI agent right away.

 Total control over your knowledge and workflows